zaojue405/ReadBook/README.md

 Change to the project directory in your terminal.
 Run python read.py to start the project.
 Enter the TXT file path when prompted.
-During the reading process, press "c" to continue reading or "q" to quit.